thoth-station/adviser/docs/source/prescription.rst

 To run the given stride, all the packages in the resolved dependency listing need to be present in the resolved software stack.

+It is possible to provide a listing of match criteria when the given stride pipeline unit run logic can be applied for multiple matched criteria.

 Stride ``run.log``
 ##################